matthieudelaro/nvidia-docker-wiki/NVIDIA-driver.md

 Our approach is equivalent to running `ldconfig -p` as shown above: we programatically parse the ldcache file (`/etc/ld.so.cache`) to discover the location of a predefined list of [ libraries](https://github.com/NVIDIA/nvidia-docker/blob/93bb65de7fc349e6de9f27abdaa75875f5572b17/tools/src/nvidia/volumes.go#L118-L168).
 Some libraries can be found multiple times on the system, and some of them must **not** be picked.
 For instance, this is true for OpenGL libraries which can be provided by multiple vendors.
 We have a [function](https://github.com/NVIDIA/nvidia-docker/blob/93bb65de7fc349e6de9f27abdaa75875f5572b17/tools/src/nvidia/volumes.go#L173-L211) to blacklist libraries that are known to be provided by multiple sources.

-Since those libraries are not necessarily in their own folder, we create a Docker [named volume] (https://docs.docker.com/engine/userguide/containers/dockervolumes/) composed of hard links to the discovered libraries.
+Since those libraries can be scattered across the host filesystem, we create a Docker [named volume] (https://docs.docker.com/engine/userguide/containers/dockervolumes/) composed of hard links to the discovered libraries.
 This volume can be managed by using the `nvidia-docker-plugin` daemon which implements the Docker API for [volume plugins](https://docs.docker.com/engine/extend/plugins_volume/).
 The `nvidia-docker` wrapper will automatically add the volume arguments to the command-line before passing control to `docker`.